ndubuisi-ugwuja/DeFi-Liquidity-Network/README.md

 ## 📖 Overview

-### This project serves as both a developer starter kit and an educational playground for understanding DeFi lending.
+### This project serves as both a developer starter kit and an educational playground for understanding DeFi lending

 It includes:

 • Aave v3 contract interfaces (IPool, IPoolAddressesProvider, ERC20)

 • Scripts to interact with Aave pools on Mainnet fork or Sepolia

+• A web app for interacting with the protocol

 • aToken handling (earning yield on deposits)